 The graph of a function $ f $ is shown.
 Which graph is an antiderivative of $ f $ and why?

-This condition is satisfied the curve $a$ -The black curve.
+This condition is satisfied the curve $b$ -The blue curve.